Mwrightvet/bookworms/README.md

 * Shazee - Transform
 * Melissa - Load

-### Keep in mind that we only have a few days to work on this!
+### Keep in mind that we only had a few days to work on this!

 * Repo for Team: https://github.com/Mwrightvet/bookworms